Valkryst/Schillsaver/README.md

 * When downloading your stored videos, ensure that you download the video at the same resolution that you encoded the video at.
 For example, if you've encoded a 1080p video, then download it as 1080p.
 Downloading it at a lower resolution (e.g. 720p) will result in a corrupt decode.

+* Windows' default zip utility will likely throw an error, when you open a decoded zip file.
+I recommend using 7zip to instead, as it does not have this issue.